TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataProcessing/PageContentFetchingProcessor.rst

 `{contentElement.fullType}`
     Is composed of "tt_content.[CType]".
 For a content element of type text it contains "tt_content.text".
-`{contentElement.rawRecord}`
-    Contains an array with the raw row from the database.
-As the :typoscript:`tt_content` TypoScript object expects the raw data as input you should use `{contentElement.rawRecord}` in combination with the CObject ViewHelper.

 The :ref:`backend layout <t3coreapi:be-layout>` is defined like this: